 wednesday is the day we'll have our weekly discussion. these differ from the meetings in that we talk about larger issues that relate to our community instead of just the logistics of our work for the week. our first discussion was on development theories and how manna thinks about the future development of the communities in which they implement their programs. it was awesome to hear about the experience of the long-term team and how they think about/how their time here has influenced their thinking on community development. i'd love to explain some of the theories we discussed in a post when i have less general catching-up to do. =P way interesting and extremely relevant as we think about how to invest in communities with both time and money.

-after our meeting, we visited a ngo based out of pana called mayan traditions. mayan traditions organizes a co-op of weavers and ensures that they get a fair wage and their products are sold at a fair price. we watched yolanda, one of their weavers, give a weaving demonstration. she showed us an example of back-strap weaving, an incredibly intricate and time-intensive form of weaving which i'm assuming is called "back-strap" because they connect themselves to their looms using a strap. which goes around their backs. the piece she was creating would take her about 6 months and would be used as the centerpiece of a weepil, the traditional blouse that mayan women wear.
+after our meeting, we visited a ngo based out of pana called mayan traditions. mayan traditions organizes a co-op of weavers and ensures that they get a fair wage and their products are sold at a fair price. we watched yolanda, one of their weavers, give a weaving demonstration. she showed us an example of back-strap weaving, an incredibly intricate and time-intensive form of weaving which i'm assuming is called "back-strap" because they connect themselves to their looms using a strap. which goes around their backs. the piece she was creating would take her about 6 months and would be used as the centerpiece of a weepil, the traditional blouse that mayan women wear.to the right is a generic picture of back-strap weaving that i absconded from the internet.

 last night, some of us went to the weekly soccer game that the friends of the long-term volunteers have every week. a group of our team members played and actually did quite well. i didn't play partly because i stupidly wore sandals and partly because i've been sick the last couple days. mostly a weird stomach thing accompanied by a sore throat, both of which thankfully seem to be on the way out. katy's been sick too so we both ask for prayers that we'll be healthy for the remainder of our trip.